Золото́е кольцо́ is a ring of historical cities. I wondered if iron ring had a Soviet meaning

 It doesn't.
 Except for the term "iron curtain", the adjective "железный" doesn't contain any particularly Soviet meaning.

-You are right that "желез" is a stem for the words related to iron.
+You are right that "желез" is the stem for the words related to iron.
 However the actual noun that means "iron" is "железо".

 I don't think so.
 An iron road, though, will mean railroad, when you encounter that.